champloo-hub/cv/README.md

-# Web version of my CV
+# Web version of my resume

 ## Setting up your system